sixkey/py-scripts/viminidb/README.md

 viminidb -rs "hello_world" "create helloworld lines[str] >> insert 'hello' >> insert 'world'"
 ```

-The script will be saved as hello_world.mndb in the scripts folder
+The script will be saved as hello_world.mndb in the scripts folder.

+Running

 ```
 viminidb -us "hello_world"
 ```

-will result in
+will result in as it runs the recorded script from before.

 ```
 ┌─────┐